xml94/Plant_disease_recognition/README.md

   * disease

 ## Datasets related with plant leaf disease
+This project is not active and **we are collecting public plant disease datasets in [PPDRD project](https://github.com/xml94/PPDRD).**
 * Ag task: agricultural task
   * disease: disease classification or object detection
   * plant: plant identification